Thomas Burke (Medal of Honor soldier)

 Private Thomas M. Burke (1842 – March 15, 1902) was an American soldier who fought in the American Civil War.
 Burke received the United States' highest award for bravery during combat, the Medal of Honor, for his action at Hanover, Pennsylvania on June 30, 1863.

 Personal life

-Burke was born in Ireland in April of 1842.
+Burke was born in Ireland in April 1842.
 (Note: There is a discrepancy in Burke's year of birth.
 In all his pension and census paperwork, his birth year is listed as 1842, yet in his enlistment, it lists his age as 24.)
 When he was seventeen, he emigrated to New York City in 1858.

 Military service

 1861

 In the summer of 1861, he enlisted as a private in Company A, 5th New York Cavalry at New York City.
 With his company, he went to Camp Scott on Staten Island where the regiment was organizing.
 Burke mustered into Federal service with his company on October 15.

 As one of the first volunteer cavalry regiments in the state, the regiment was organized into three battalions of four companies making a total of twelve companies By the end of October 1861, the regiment included 50 officers and 1,064 enlisted men.
 Two of the regiment's three battalions received horses during October.
 On November 18, the regiment moved by train to Baltimore, where the Third Battalion received its horses and equipment.
 On November 25, as a mounted trooper, Burke marched with his regiment Annapolis.
 They established a winter quarters camp nearby (Camp Harris) where more drills were conducted.